-The main instrument played by Seamus Sands is a fiddle that he made over several years on a hobby basis.
-It is a high-arched instrument based on the outline of a Gagliano violin made in Naples, Italy around 1710.
+The instrument I play and use on my recordings is a violin I made over several years.
+It is based on the outline of a Gagliano violin made in Naples, Italy in 1710.

-One of the tools Seamus used was a very old and worn Scottish steel chisel that had been used many years before by his fiddle-playing grandfather and then ended up used for decades to open paint tins.
-He reconditioned this old chisel into a razor-sharp tool and through its use in making a fiddle it has played a role in linking fiddle playing generations.
+One of the tools I used was a very old and worn Scottish-steel chisel that had been used many years before by my fiddle-playing grandfather.
+Long after his time it ended up used to open paint tins!
+I reconditioned this old chisel into a razor-sharp tool and through its use in making a fiddle it has played a role in linking our fiddle playing generations.

 Here are a few photos of making that instrument, starting from the spruce (top) and quarter cut maple (back) wood and ending up with a beautiful sounding and looking instrument.
 It might inspire you to try to make an instrument!